What you should know when deploying .NET 6 application to Linux-based App Service?

 YAML Deploy pipeline

-You can use startUpCommand property to configure application start up in application deployment task:
+You can use startUpCommand property to configure application start-up in the application deployment task:

 - task: AzureWebApp@1